-Thank you for choosing an ElectroMaax "GenMAAX" SUPER high-output, marine alternator.
-This ElectroMaax's line of reliable and robust high output marine alternators, the GenMAAX combines ultimate performance with simplicity.
-We purposely engineered these GenMAAX alternators to give your batteries the maximum amperage when your vessel needs it the most, when the engine is at idle.
+Thank you for choosing an ElectroMaax "GenMaax" Super high-output marine alternator.

+The ElectroMaax line of reliable and robust high output marine alternators, the GenMaax combines ultimate performance with simplicity.
+We purposely engineered these GenMaax alternators to give your batteries the maximum amperage at idle, when your vessel needs it the most.
 This enables you to put substantial amounts of energy (amps) into your batteries while minimizing engine run time, fuel consumption, pollutants and noise.

-Every GenMAAX alternator meets or exceeds CSA, USCG, ISO, CE and SAE ignition protection standards.
-They are all extremely straight forward to install onto most marine engines, without modifying your engines mounts.
-We demonstrate the performance of each GenMAAX alternator, by individually testing them on our State of the Art test equipment, which provides a detailed performance printout.
+Every GenMaax alternator meets or exceeds CSA, USCG, ISO, CE and SAE ignition protection standards.
+They are straight forward to install onto most marine engines, without modifying your engines mounts.
+We demonstrate the performance of each GenMaax alternator, by individually testing them on our state of the art test equipment.

-When used in conjunction with the ElectroMaax "E-MAAX CSR, PRO or PLUS smart exterior regulators", your new GenMAAX alternator can provide even greater efficiency when charging Life Po 4, Firefly, deep-cycle flooded, standard flooded, gel, AGM, Optima and other marine battery technologies.
+When used in conjunction with the ElectroMaax smart exterior regulators, your new GenMaax alternator can provide even greater efficiency when charging LifePo4, Firefly, deep-cycle flooded, standard flooded, gel, AGM, Optima and other marine battery technologies.

-All our E-MAAX smart regulators, will guide your alternator through a charging program that's tailored to provide your batteries with the best care possible.
+All our smart regulators will guide your alternator through a charging program that's tailored to provide your batteries with the best care possible.